 Legal formalities to register a company in Peru

-These are the main legal formalities to be carried out when setting up a company in Peru:
+These are the main legal formalities to be carried out when registering up a company in Peru:

-- Obtain a permission to sign contracts before migration department (migraciones) or instead you could grant a power of attorney to somebody to set up the company.
+- Obtain a permission to sign contracts before migration department (migraciones) or instead you could grant a power of attorney to somebody to register the company.

-- Sign the by-laws prepared and signed by a Peruvian lawyer.
+- Sign the company bylaws prepared and signed by a Peruvian lawyer.

-- Open a banking account in Peru in the name of the company to be created, and depositing the share capital.
+- Open a bank account in Peru in the name of the company to be registered, and depositing the share capital.

 - Sign an affidavit by the directors of the company accepting such position.

-- Register the company with the Registros Publicos (public registry).
+- Register the company with the Public Registry (Registros Publicos).